 He had been responding to a question about Russia's oil exports, and possible tariffs on China, but he has not yet specified whether these were retaliatory tariffs or secondary tariffs.

 India—also a buyer of Russian oil—was earlier hit with 25 per cent tariffs, which was soon doubled because of its purchase of Russian energy.
 Half of the announced tariffs for India have taken effect, with the remaining set to be imposed on August 27.
-Following the talks, he also did not clarify whether the remainder of the tariffs to be imposed on New Delhi would be waived off or not.
+Following the talks, he also did not clarify whether the remainder of the tariffs to be imposed on New Delhi would be done so or not.

-Last month, Trump had declared that he would impose secondary sanctions on Moscow, as well as nations purchasing Russian energy, setting a 50-day deadline for 100 per cent tariffs to be imposed on them: a deadline he later shortened to "10-12 days".
+Last month, Trump had declared that he would impose secondary sanctions on Moscow, as well as nations purchasing Russian energy, setting a 50-day deadline for 100 per cent tariffs to be imposed on them:a deadline he later shortened to "10-12 days".

 “We’re very, very unhappy with them.
 And we’re going to be doing very severe tariffs if we don’t have a deal in 50 days.
 Tariffs at about 100 per cent, you’d call them secondary tariffs,” Trump had said.